14Si28/fly/README.md

 The python code you write is similar to how the drone would be controlled from a ground station computer or an onboard flight computer.
 Since communication with the drone is done using MAVLink, you will be able to use your code to control an PX4 quadcopter autopilot with very little modification!

+## FCND - 3D Motion Planning

+This project is a continuation of the Backyard Flyer project where you executed a simple square shaped flight path.
+In this project you will integrate the techniques that you have learned throughout the last several lessons to plan a path through an urban environment.
+Check out the project rubric for more detail on what constitutes a passing submission.

 ## Estimation Project
 Welcome to the estimation project.
 In this project, you will be developing the estimation portion of the controller used in the CPP simulator.
 By the end of the project, your simulated quad will be flying with your estimator and your custom controller (from the previous project)!